Shippable/docs/sources/platform/integration/aws-iam.md

 The [AWS IAM](https://aws.amazon.com/iam/) Integration is used to connect the Shippable DevOps Assembly Lines platform to Amazon Web Services to interact with its cloud services like ECR, ECS, EC2, S3, and so on.

-## Creating an Account Integration
+## Creating an Integration

 You will need to add an IAM user to your AWS account to create this integration.
 Instructions are in the [AWS docs](http://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html).

-You can add an account integration to Shippable by following steps on the [Adding an account integration](/platform/tutorial/integration/howto-crud-integration/) page.
+You can add an integration to Shippable by following steps on the [Managing integrations](/platform/tutorial/integration/subscription-integrations/) page.

 Here is the information you need to create this integration: